smpanaro/coreml-llm-cli/README.md

 |M1 Max |113s         |8.1s          |7.02 ± 0.11 |4.2W     |
 |M3 Max |-            |0.8s          |13.92 ± 0.5 |8W       |

-For M2-M4, consider the times for Model Version 1 as a lower bound:
+For M2 and M4, consider the times for Model Version 1 as a lower bound:

 <details><summary>Model Version 1 (a76a14d)</summary>